 - Brush bottom of prepared pie crust with 1 or 2 Tbsp of the strawberry glaze.
 Working in a circular pattern, arrange strawberries, cut stem-side down, into the pie shell.
 Once you have bottom layer full, spread a bit more of the strawberry glaze over the set berries.
 Continue stacking and fitting berries into the shell, mounding them up slightly higher in the middle of the pie.
 Spread remaining strawberry glaze over all.
 Place pie in refrigerator to set for 1 hour.

 - For a pie that looks most like Hess’s, you’ll want to cover the pie with a “mile-high” mountain of whipped cream.
-But if you prefer to let the strawberries show off more, simply garnish pie with a dollop of cream in the center of the pie & top with one or two small, stemmed strawberries.
+But if you prefer to let the strawberries show off more, (my preference) simply garnish pie with a dollop of cream in the center of the pie & top with one or two small, stemmed strawberries.
 Serve remaining whipped cream in a big bowl.